Dovetail Joint (band)

-Dovetail Joint was a rock band that formed in Chicago, Illinois in 1992.
-The band featured guitar/vocalist Charles Gladfelter, guitarist Robert Byrne, bassist Jon Kooker, and drummer Joe Dapier.
-After several years of playing locally, as well as independently releasing their self-titled album in 1995, the band started to garner interest after their song "Level on the Inside" was featured on an annual compilation disc of local radio station WKQX Q101.
-Columbia Records quickly signed the band and released 001 in early 1999.
-"Level" turned out to be the band's only commercial hit, and Columbia dropped the band before releasing a second album.
-An independently released EP released in 2002 would turn out to be their last.
+Dovetail Joint is a rock band that formed in Chicago, Illinois in 1992.
+The band originally featured guitar/vocalist Charles Gladfelter, guitarist Robert Byrne, bassist Jon Kooker, and drummer Joe Dapier.
+After independently releasing their self-titled album in 1995, the band started to garner interest locally and beyond.
+When their song "Level on the Inside" was featured as the first track on 'Local 101, vol. 1,' an annual compilation disc released by local alternative radio station WKQX Q101 in 1998, Columbia Records quickly signed the band and released their second album 001 in early 1999.
+"Level" turned out to be the band's only commercial hit, and Columbia dropped the band.
+Their third album, 'The Killing of Cool,' was recorded for Columbia Records, but never released.

-Gladfelter and Byrne regrouped to form the band Ivory Wire along with drummer Henry Jansen which has since put out two albums to date and has gone on an official hiatus.